Compare travel insurance for Spain

 • Whether you buy an annual or single-trip policy – a multi-trip policy could work out cheaper if you visit Spain more than once a year.

-A travel insurance policy for Spain will typically cover:
+A travel insurance policy for Spain typically covers:

-• Emergency medical care and repatriation costs – when you consider treatment for a broken leg and a medically escorted flight back to the UK from Spain could cost around £15,000, this cover is vital.
+• Emergency medical care and repatriation costs – when you consider treatment for a broken leg and a medically escorted flight back to the UK from Spain could cost thousands of pounds, this cover is vital.

 • Lost, stolen or damaged luggage and passports – street crime is a risk in Spain, with pickpockets specifically targeting money and passports.